GL-Li/summaries/docker/00_docker.md

-## How to command in docker container from host terminal
+## How to run commands in docker container from host terminal

 A straightforwrad method is using `here document` to run multiple lines of commands in docker container from host's terminal.
 Save the following as aaa.sh and have a try with `$ bash aaa.sh` .